top of page

 Content is one of the reigning champions of marketing for the top of the funnel.
 But if you’re basing your content creation on what you feel like writing, what competitor sites are doing, or what an influencer website said was hot to write about right now – your content marketing might be in need of some help.

 Your customers are exactly that – yours.
-They found you and subscribed for a reason, so why not find out what that reason was, and ask them what they’d like to read more of?
+They found you and subscribed for a reason, so why not find out what that reason was and ask them what they’d like to see more of?

 Every great conversion expert knows that the best performing copy and design is linked directly to the customer experience.

-Copywriters, designers, and optimizers all look to consumer research data in their process – from beginning to end.
+Copywriters, designers, and optimizers all look to customer data in their process – from beginning to end.
 Long after the main project has finished, A/B testing still relies on customer data to pinpoint the weak areas and make improvements.

 Design trends and best practices may change, but the one thing that remains constant is your customer.